What Is Pattern Recognition and Why It Matters? Definitive Guide

 - Text summarization and contextual extraction – finding the meaning of the text.
 There are many online tools for this task, for example, Text Summarizer;

 - Text generation – for chatbots and AI Assistants or automated content generation (for example, auto-generated emails, Twitterbot updates, etc.);

 - Text translation – in addition to text analysis and word substitution, the engine also uses a combination of context and sentiment analysis to make closer matching recreation of the message in the other language.
 The most prominent example is Google Translate;

 - Text correction and adaptation – in addition to correcting grammar and formal mistakes, this technique can be used for the simplification of the text – from the structure to the choice of words.
 Grammarly, a startup founded by two Ukrainians in Kyiv, Ukraine, is one of the most prominent examples of such NLP pattern recognition uses.

-Optical Character Recognition (aka OCR) refers to analysis and subsequent conversion of the images considered as alphanumeric text into the machine-encoded text.
+Optical Character Recognition (aka OCR) refers to the analysis and subsequent conversion of the images considered as alphanumeric text into the machine-encoded text.

-The most common source of the optical characters are scanned documents or photographs, but the thing can also be used on computer-generated unlabeled images.
+The most common source of optical characters are scanned documents or photographs, but the thing can also be used on computer-generated unlabeled images.
 Either way, the OCR algorithm applies a library of patterns and compares them with the available input document to mark up the text and construct these.
-These matches are then assessed with the assistance language corpus and thus perform the “recognition” itself.
+These matches are then assessed with the assistance of language corpus and thus perform the “recognition” itself.

-In the heart of OCR is a combination of pattern recognition and comparative algorithms attached to the reference database.
+In the heart of OCR is a combination of pattern recognition system and comparative algorithms attached to the reference database.

 The most common uses of OCR include: